James Moran (writer): Film work

 Moran scripted the 2005 film Severance, which concerns office workers on a team building trip being stalked by a masked killer.
 Talking about where the idea for Severance came from, Moran said "I'd been trying to think of a good horror idea, and one day had a really bad commute home – yuppies in pinstripe suits were everywhere, pushing past me, jumping the queue, and generally being the ignorant scumbags that they are.
 So, in a flash of temper, I decided to kill off some yuppies in a horror – take them to a cabin, and pick them off one by one.
 Once I'd calmed down, I thought that was a pretty good idea – take some standard, British office types, and throw them into a cabin-in-the-woods horror, see how they react.
 And it developed from there."

-On 28 April 2009, the BBC reported that the murder of a 17-year-old student from Norfolk was a re-enactment of a scene written by Moran from the film Severance.
+In April 2009, the BBC reported that the murder of a 17-year-old student from Norfolk was a re-enactment of a scene written by Moran from the film Severance.

 Moran had two features released in 2012: a horror-comedy called Cockneys vs Zombies, which was shot in March and April 2011 and promised to be "every bit as ridiculous as its title suggests", and a thriller called Tower Block, which was shot in July and August 2011.
 Tower Block was the closing film at 2012's FrightFest film festival.

 Moran also did an uncredited rewrite on 2014 horror movie The Borderlands, later released in the US as Final Prayer.

 In 2013 he wrote and directed a short film, Crazy For You, a romantic comedy about a serial killer, which starred Arthur Darvill and Hannah Tointon.
 It premiered at London's FrightFest, and has played at the London Short Film Festival, the Seattle International Film Festival, among others.
 In 2015, Crazy For You won the Best Horror/Sci-Fi award at the Crystal Palace International Film Festival.

 In 2014 he wrote and directed another short, Three Minutes, starring Daniel Brocklebank, which was also repurposed into a music video for the band Eighteen Nightmares at the Lux.
 In 2015, his short film Ghosting premiered at London's FrightFest.
 In 2016, he co-produced and edited Connie, written and directed by Cat Davies.

 In 2017, Moran's new short film Blood Shed began touring film festivals.
 The film stars Shaun Dooley and Sally Phillips, and was co-written and produced by Cat Davies.
 The film won various awards since its release at Horror Channel FrightFest, including the Audience Award at Wimbledon International Short Film Festival, Funniest Film, Best Director and Best Script at the Knoxville Horror Film Festival, and Best Male Lead for Shaun Dooley at Sick Chick Flicks Film Festival.

 In 2020, it was announced Moran had written Sequel, a female-led slasher produced by Joe Dante and to be directed by Danielle Harris.